Deployment

 docker-compose.yml (base)

 The base compose file defines all services — app, database, Redis, Soketi, Gotenberg, RustFS.
-It uses build: . for the app service (builds the production Dockerfile target by default).
+It builds the production Dockerfile target for the app service.

 The dev and prod override files replace the app service's build/image configuration.